-"The International Convention on the Rights of the Child adopted by the United Nations General Assembly of November 20, 1989, states in its article 29.1.a: "The ratifying States agree that child's education will have to be aimed at: a) Developing the child's personality, aptitudes and mental and physical abilities to their fullest potential" 65 .
+" The International Convention on the Rights of the Child adopted by the United Nations General Assembly of November 20, 1989, states in its article 29.
+1.a: "The ratifying States agree that child's education will have to be aimed at: a) Developing the child's personality, aptitudes and mental and physical capacity up to the maximum of the irpossibilities".

-It is known by science that each child's maximum level of possibilities is diverse, since their development is different and their personalities, aptitudes, and mental and physical capacity are diverse in every child67.
-Therefore, every child's right to education in diversity is legally recognized in all the states that have ratified this International Convention and, therefore, falls under each state's judicial order65.
+It is known by science that each child's maximum level of possibilities is diverse, since their development is different and their personalities, aptitudes, and mental and physical capacity are diverse in every child.
+Therefore, every child's right to education in diversity is legally recognized in all the states that have ratified this International Convention and, therefore, falls under each states judicial order.

 It is difficult to imagine the "right to the diversity" in a dictatorial state.
-But it is even more difficult to conceive a democratic state in which this right is translated into practice only in a few timid measures which merely compensate for inequalities and that can be hardly reached40.
+But, it is even more difficult to conceive a democratic state in which this right is translated into practice only in a few timid measures which merely compensate for inequalities and that can be hardly reached.

 The Diversity Law in the school goes beyond the mere integration and specific inequality compensating measures, since the school has to respond to all and not to attend some in detriment of others.
-It is the "shared Pluralism"64, which allows all the pupils to acquire a cultural patrimony that supports the right of everybody to a dignified life40.
+It is the "shared Pluralism" , which allows all the pupils to acquire a cultural patrimony that supports the right of everybody to a dignified life..

-It is a question of understanding diversity as support for a series of values of cardinal importance for the construction of a democratic, plural, and tolerant society.
+It is a question of understanding diversity as support for a series of values of cardinal importance for the construction of a democratic, plural and tolerant society.
 To educate in diversity is to recognize the existing differences between people.
-It assumes a school for all that makes the culture of the diversity its own and places us all in a non-exclusive quality framework33.
+It assumes a school for all that makes the culture of the diversity its own and places us all in a non-exclusive quality framework.

 To recognize the existing differences between people implies, for teachers, knowing and respecting the different form in which every brain processes information.
-To understand and attend to education adapted to every pupil41, that increases the number of his(her) dendritic branches41, creates and multiplies new synapses42, enriches the number and type of neural connections, their quality and their functional abilities43.
-Taking into account the early interactions across "windows of opportunity", which determines how the brain is wired and how it is interconnected45, since intelligence is teachable and learnable, And education adapted to each one is, also, their brain architecture41.
+To understand and attend to education adapted to every pupil, that increases the number of his(her) dendrític branches, creates and multiplies new synapses, enriches the number and type of neural connections, their quality and their functional abilities.
+Taking into account the early interactions across "windows of oportunity" , which determines how the brain is wiredand and howitis interconnected, since intelligence isteacheable and learnable, and education adapted to each one is, also, their brain architecture.

-Before proposing pedagogic measures, it is indispensable to update our knowledge on the innate resources that every brain has for learning47.
-If we do not know how every brain is, how it processes information, how it learns, we cannot plan effective teaching48.
+Before proposing pedagogic measures it is indispensable to update our knowledge on the innate resources that every brain has for learning.
+If we do not know how every brain is, how it processes information, how it learns, we cannot plan effective teaching.

-In Spain, the right of education in diversity has been legally recognized by The Organic Law of Education (LOE).
-In the educational system previous to the LOE.49 the attention to diversity was the exception to the homogeneous education that was the norm.
-In the LOE the attention to diversity is established as a fundamental principle that must govern the whole basic education, providing to the whole student body an education adapted to his(her) characteristics and needs,50
+an de Formación para los Docentes ALTAS CAPACIDADES Y EDUCACIÓN INCLUSIVA en Convenio de Colaboración con el the attention to diversity was the exception to the homogeneous education that was the norm.
+In the LOE the attention to diversity is established as a fundamental principle that must govern the whole basic education, providing to the whole student body an education adapted to his(her) characteristics and needs.